ItsCbass/Twist/README.md

 def home(req, resp):
     resp.text = "Hello, How are you?"
 ```
 The example handler above only takes in `GET` requests.
 No `POST` requests here!
-Function based handlers
+Function-based handlers
 can also do the same thing.
 Take a look at the example below:
 ```python
 @app.route("/", methods=["get"])